Sierra Leone: 2014 Ebola outbreak

 In 2014 there was an outbreak of the Ebola virus in West Africa.
 As of 19 October 2014, there had been 3,706 cases of Ebola in Sierra Leone, and 1,259 deaths, including that of the leading physician trying to control the outbreak, Sheik Umar Khan.
-In early August 2014 Guinea closed its borders to Sierra Leone to help contain the spreading of the virus, which originated in Guinea, as more new cases of the disease were being reported in Sierra Leone than in Guinea.
 Aside from the human cost, the outbreak was severely eroding the economy.
 By September 2014, with the closure of borders, the cancellation of airline flights, the evacuation of foreign workers and a collapse of cross-border trade, the national deficit of Sierra Leone and other affected countries was widening to the point where the IMF was considering expanding its financial support.

 Culture

 Polygamy

 As of 2019, 30% of women and 14% of men were in a polygamous unions in Sierra Leone.
 "The percentage of women with one or more co-wives has decreased gradually over time, from 37% in 2008 and 35% in 2013 to 30% in 2019."